 “Personal publishing” can mean a multiplicity of things, and should.
 And it probably starts with owning or at least significantly renting your own transmitter and owning all the master tapes.

-There is a criticism often leveled against this exhortation to run your own website; it also works against my nostalgia for the internet of the 80s and 90s.
-That criticism goes:
+There is a criticism often leveled against this exhortation to run your own website, one that also works against my nostalgia for the internet of the 80s and 90s.
+I’ll offer my own articulation of it here:

 At the same time, I don’t think it gives people enough credit.
 If running your own website is like operating a nuclear reactor, then, yes: let’s give up on that.
 But what if it’s more like cooking dinner at home?
 That’s an activity that many people find challenging and/or intimidating, one with all sorts of social and economic ~encumbrances~, but even so, who would argue that it’s inappropriate to hope more people might learn to cook for themselves?